-- Name: the name for this Format.
+- indicates required fields: - Name: the name for this Format.
 Must be unique across all defined SMS Formats - Target Data: determines if this Format is for Alarms or Reports.
 By default, this will initially be set to Alarm - XSLT: the XSLT code that will generate the layout for this Format.
 Must be valid code